Lily Rock Chamber Music Festival

 In NYC he has performed as guest with the New York New Music Ensemble, Mark Morris Dance Group, American Ballet Theatre, the American Symphony, the Orchestra of St. Luke’s, and as a founding member of the conductorless string orchestra Shattered Glass.
 He received his bachelor’s degree from the University of Southern California and his Master’s degree from the Manhattan School of Music.
 Mr. Speltz plays a 1925 Carl Becker violin.

-Grammy Award-winning clarinetist Mark Dover is a man of many horns, maintaining firm roots in Classical music while ever-expanding into the vast world of improvised music.
-Since 2016 he has served as the clarinetist of Imani Winds and has appeared as a soloist with the Atlanta, Baltimore, and Albany Symphonies and the American Composers Orchestra.
-Most recently, he was awarded a Grammy as a player and producer for “Best Classical Compendium” at the 2024 Grammy Awards for Imani Winds’ latest release, “Passion for Bach and Coltrane.”
+Grammy® Award-winning clarinetist Mark Dover is a man of many horns, maintaining firm roots in Classical music while ever-expanding into the vast world of improvised music.
+Since 2016 he has served as Clarinetist of Imani Winds, and has appeared as a soloist with the Atlanta, Baltimore, and Albany Symphonies, and the American Composers Orchestra.
+Most recently, he was awarded a Grammy as a player and producer for “Best Classical Compendium” at the 2024 Grammy Awards for Imani Wind’s latest release, “Passion for Bach and Coltrane.”
 His debut album with Imani Winds, “Bruits,” was nominated for Best Chamber Music/Small Ensemble Performance at the 2022 Grammy Awards.

-In 2023, Mr. Dover joined the chamber ensemble yMusic.
-2023 highlights include appearances at Carnegie Hall Presents with both Imani Winds and yMusic, NPR’s Tiny Desk with yMusic, and debuts at La Jolla Music Society and Tippet Rise Arts Center.
+In 2023, Mr. Dover also joined the chamber ensemble yMusic.
+2023 highlights include appearances at Carnegie Hall Presents with both Imani Winds and yMusic, NPR’s tiny desk with yMusic, and debuts at La Jolla Music Society and Tippet Rise Arts Center.

 Mr. Dover has an extensive background in improvised music.
 He is a frequent collaborator with Vulfpeck, an American funk band formed in his hometown of Ann Arbor, Michigan.
 He received his Master of Music degree from Manhattan School of Music and his Bachelor of Music degree from the University of Michigan.
 He is a Buffet Crampon and Vandoren Artist.